-This form dated 19 March 2004 relates, inter alia, that [B], living in [place 3] was the person responsible in his district for the organisation of art and cultural events and educational activities (document B00-2397 and B00-2388 and document B00-2386).
+This form dated 19 March 2004 relates, inter alia, that [B], living in [place 3] was the person responsible in his district for the organisation of art and cultural events and educational activities (document B00-2397 and B00-2388 and document B00-2395 and B00-2386).

-In the document concerning the meeting in Germany, referred to above, the defendant [B] is also mentioned (document B00-2155) as "deputy leader of the Netherlands branch, Mr [B]".
-It describes what the defendant [B] said during the meeting: "He said that at first he had had trouble approaching fellow countrymen on thesubject of the "National Duty Fund" because in his district a number of people had already been recruited for the credit fund.
+In the document concerning the meeting in Germany on 12 and 13 January 2008, referred to above, the defendant [B] is also mentioned (document B00-2155) as "deputy leader of the Netherlands branch, Mr [B]".
+It describes what the defendant [B] said during the meeting: "He said that at first he had had trouble approaching fellow countrymen on the subject of the "National Duty Fund" because in his district a number of people had already been recruited for the credit fund.
 Very slowly, he told us, he succeeded in persuading people, so that he could enlist 80 people in his "alagu" for the fund.
-The assistants who had come via international relations to support him (i.e. the people who had been sent by [.....]) had helped him greatly in achieving this.
-He further said that the majority people in his district had paid through the bank.
+The assistants who had come via international relations to support him (i.e. the people who had been sent by [....]) had helped him greatly in achieving this.
+He further said that the majority people in hisdistrict had paid through the bank.
 In his area/district very little per "alagu" was asked as contribution to the "National Duty Fund"."

 From the above evidence, considered in conjunction, it turns out that defendant [B] was deputy leader of the TCC.
-He does not view it this way himself, but his actual description of his role corresponds with that of a deputy leader.
-He was also addressed as such by others, and conducted himself at meetings as someone with authority within the organisation.
+He was addressed as such by others, and conducted himself at meetings as someone with authority within the organisation.
 As defendant [B] also actively participated in meetings which were clearly organised by, amongst others, the LTTE and had filled out an LTTE registration form, the court concludes that defendant [B] was also a member of the LTTE.

-From an excerpt of the Chamber of Commerce of the StichtingTamil Coordinating Committee- the Netherlands it emerges that the defendant [C], living in [place 6], has been registered as its chairman since 2005 (pv A01-0180).
+From an excerpt of the Chamber of Commerce of the Stichting Tamil Coordinating Committee- the Netherlands in The Hague it emerges that the defendant [C], living in [place 6], has been registered as its chairman since 2005 (pv A01-0180).

 As stated above, the authorities in Sri Lanka submitted documents to the investigating team from Castro's administration.
-These documents concern a meeting which took place in Sri Lanka in 2003, and include, inter alia, LTTE registration forms (pv B00-2339).
+These documents concern a meeting which took place in Sri Lanka in 2003, and include, inter alia, LTTE registration forms (pv B00-2338).
 The heading of these forms reads: "international contact point, liberation tigers of Tamil Eelam, information on overseas assistant".
 One of these LTTE registration forms concerns defendant [C] (document B00-2412).
-The form also specifies [C']s nickname as "[nickname C]".
+The form also specifies [C']s nickname as "[C]".

 This document dated 3 January 2004 relates, inter alia, that defendant [C] was responsible for propaganda and sports, on the board of the music department and responsible for fundraising (document B00-2415 and B00-2411).
-The form dated 12 October 2003 relates amongst other things, that [D] was his immediate superior (document B00-2402 and B00-2409).
+The form dated 12 October 2003 relates amongst other things, that I.[nickname defendant] was his immediate superior (document B00-2402 and B00-2409).